TobiasPSP/doneland_sources/Tools/Software/EspHome/Example Devices/README.md

 I am adding new examples as I go, so below list is a *work in progress*:

-* **CO2 Sensor:** Use a *SCD30* CO2 sensor component to precisely measure the *CO2 concentration* in the air.
-* **Push Button:** Use a simple push button that can then be tied to any other device.
+* [Push Button:](https://done.land/tools/software/esphome/exampledevices/pushbutton) Use a simple push button that can then be tied to any other device.
 In essence, the *push button* serves as an example on how to build physical dashboards that can control any other device
+* [CO2 Sensor:](https://done.land/tools/software/esphome/exampledevices/co2sensor) Use a *SCD30* CO2 sensor component to precisely measure the *CO2 concentration* in the air.

 > [!IMPORTANT]
 > When you edit a *configuration*, always make sure you click *SAVE* in the upper right corner when you are done.
 Closing the editor without saving immediately discards all changes without confirmation.